Please note:

 BUS 453 - Sustainable Innovation (3)

 Challenges associated with continuing innovation are examined and students work to generate innovative solutions by challenging existing economic models.
 Students learn about sustainable opportunity, recognition, and screening, and understand how great ideas to 'save the planet' can get off the ground.
-Prerequisite: BUS 360W (or another upper division Writing (W) course) with a minimum grade of C-; 60 units.
+Prerequisite: BUS 360W or (corporate environmental and social sustainability certificate students or innovation and entrepreneurship certificate students with an upper division Writing (W) course), with a minimum grade of C-; 60 units.
 Recommended: BUS 338.
-Students with credit for BUS 494 when offered as Sustainable Innovation may not complete this course for further credit.
+Students with credit for BUS 49X when offered as Sustainable Innovation may not complete this course for further credit.

 BUS 489 - Management Practices for Sustainability (3)

 Businesses are realigning and in some cases, reinventing their organizations toward more sustainable business models.
 Management systems and initiatives will be examined that enable organizations to reduce their firms' negative environmental and social impacts while, in many cases, increasing profits and competitive advantage.
-Prerequisite: BUS 360W and (BUS 381 or BUS 374), all with a minimum grade of C-; 60 units.
+Prerequisite: (BUS 374 or BUS 381) and BUS 360W, or corporate environmental and social sustainability certificate students with (BUS 374 or BUS 381) and an upper division Writing (W) courses, all with a minimum grade of C-; 60 units.
 Students who have taken BUS 457 cannot take this course for further credit.

 ECON 260 - Environmental Economics (3)